rocky-linux/documentation/en/rocky/8/guides/RL_rsync_ssh.md

 `/usr/local/sbin/rsync_dirs`

 If all is well, you should get a completely synchronized copy of your home directory on the target machine.
-Check this out to be sure.
+Check to be sure this is the case.

 Assuming all of that worked out as we hoped, go next go ahead and create a new file on the source machine in your home directory: